Kraisie/StatusWatcher/README.md

 You will need a JSON product status API that includes each product as an object with a `name` and a `status` field as the bot will search for these fields.
 Any additional fields, objects and arrays do not matter.
 The `name` and `status` values need to be of type `String` (`"..."`).
-You need to restart the bot for changes in this file to take effect.
+You need to restart the bot for changes in this file to take effect. \
+If you really need to you can edit the `JsonAlias` value in [ProductStatus.java](src/main/java/com/motorbesitzen/statuswatcher/bot/scraper/entity/ProductStatus.java) to support even more APIs.
+Just make sure to always apply these changes after pulling any code updates of that file.

 <details><summary>Example of a supported API response</summary><p>